 Video Length: 4 minutes

-In this vignette a clinician takes a social and sexual history of his patient.
+In this vignette a clinician engages in a conversation with his teenage patient, who has come out as bisexual, and her mother.
+The clinician responds to the mother’s concerns and connects her to resources for parents of LGBT children.
 This vignette is part of a clinical vignette series highlighting various aspects of the health of LGBT and gender nonconforming populations and is designed to give learners the opportunity to analyze clinician-patient communication strategies.
 The series can be used in a variety of ways from independent learning to small group learning to large group learning.
 Each clip is generally three to five minutes long with discussion questions and additional resources listed at the end of each scenario.
 In an ideal setting the learner would be able to practice the communication strategies identified after viewing the vignettes.